hhejran/Portfolio/final_project_HelenHejran.md

 [Guide to Free Streaming Video Services](https://www.consumerreports.org/streaming-video-services/guide-to-free-streaming-video-services/)

 ## Method and medium
-I will use Shorthand as platform to display my story.

 Throughout the initial process, I will make revisions to what my story is and allow the data to reshape my story as I look more closely at it.
 Along with further looking into my data, I will see if there is additional data that I am missing and need to find to make my story complete and do further research on what has already been written regarding streaming services.
 I will make any revisions as necessary to my story and then start a storyboard to see how the story flows.
 Do I need to make it more complex or simplify it?
 Then I will start sketching out my wireframes by hand.
 I find it easiest to draw it out with my pens and color pencils.
+Then, I will show my wireframes to a few friends and classmates to get their feedback.
+I'll ask what works, what doesn't work, what they think my main message is and see if they can figure out what the story is meant to be.
+Then, I'll make more revisions to my wireframes before starting to try and produce my data visualizations.
+I expect to make my final visualizations and story through Tableau and Shorthand.
+I am not knowledgable of either of these programs, so I will do my best to allow myself extra time as I try and figure out what is going on.
+I will see how transferrable my wireframes are into my actual visualizations and add my data visualizations to Shorthand.
+I will add the visualizations and add in the written content.
+I will show my Shorthand to a few friends to get their opinions before the final presentation.